materia_mente_cerebro

 Intelligence and intentionality

-summary: This article explores the difficulties of approaching the problem of intelligence independently of any intentional consideration.
-To do so, I first examine three classical interpretations of the concept of the mental in order to show their main shortcomings. goal .
-Secondly, I argue how an adequate phenomenological analysis of perception is an optimal means of understanding the intentional property.
+summary: This article explores the difficulties of approaching the problem of intelligence independent of any intentional consideration.
+First, I examine three classical interpretations of the concept of the mental in goal to show their main shortcomings.
+Secondly, I argue how an adequate phenomenological analysis of perception is an optimal means to understand the intentional property.
 Thirdly and finally, I present some interpretative clues about the existence of information in Nature.
-All this serves to offer, at summary, a better proposal of basic criteria for the recognition of intelligent beings.
+All this serves to offer, in summary, a better proposal of basic criteria for the recognition of intelligent beings.

 Author: Luis E. Echarte